Who are we? An eco-alternative, a permaculture farm, an eco-village

 Organizing the living and working together has become a fun and exciting challenge.
 Community living involves an exchange of knowledge, practices, and general life experiences.
 This sharing is now at the heart of our purpose.

 As this is a pioneer project, leading the way, the role of education is central.
 We see it above all as a process of learning together, encouraging everyone to find their place, according to their interests and skills.
 We try to give great autonomy to the volunteers participating so that they are fully involved in the project and can take responsibility.
-The aim is that people feel at home here.
+The aim is that people feel at home here and learn.

 It is hard to grasp the magic happening here.
 Come check it out for yourself: it has become a place of hope for the future where people get inspired and believe in an alternative for the future.